 Details will be provided here when finalised.

-Results of the 2024 Show will be in the November-December 2024 edition of the Bulletin.
+Results of the 2024 Show are in the November-December 2024 edition of the Bulletin.

-The Society's 2025 Annual Spring Orchid Show will be held in the
+The Society's 2025 Annual Spring Orchid Show will be held as the South and West Region Show and Conference in the

 Fitzroy Pavilion